Managing Conflicts of Interest Policy

 Applicable to: This Policy is applicable to all WA health system entities, as defined in this Policy.

-This Policy is a mandatory requirement under the Integrity Policy Framework pursuant to section 26(2)(l) and section 19(1A) of the Health Services Act 2016.
+This policy is a mandatory requirement for Health Service Providers under the Integrity Policy Framework pursuant to section 26(2)(l) of the Health Services Act 2016.

 Policy Framework